PenguinDaBozo/FitnessWatch/BuildingAdventure.md

 # Day 14 - 11/3/25
 - HOLY CRAP I FINALLY FIGURED OUT THE STUPID TFT_ESPI THING -> its bec i didnt read the instructions inside the setup file and also the fact that its tft.init() and not begin()
 - and the fact that I had different definitions than wiring was a bit dumb of me ngl good thing chat noticed
+- yo how did that take like 6 hours to figure out T-T